aduranb/number_pi/README.md

 As part of the creation of this code, a library to operate with big numbers was created.
 Its intended purpose may vary.

-**05-May-2017**: It is intended in the future to treat this big numbers as a class on its own.
+**05-May-2017**: __DONE__It is intended in the future to treat this big numbers as a class on its own.
 For now (Patch 1), they are considered lists, where the index defines uniquely its decimal position (with 0 meaning integer).

 **01-Jun-2017**: BigNo class and associated functions (sum,product,division) were added (Patch 2).
 For now, the previous n_decimals list approach will remain, but will be deprecated in the future.

+**02-Jun-2017**: Calculating pi using BigNo class is now included, along with some performance improvements in bigno document.

 ## Getting started